ninolam/The-trivia/README.md

 Welcome to TRIVIA, this project is a quizz made with Jservice API that you can find [here](https://github.com/sottenad/jService).
 This is a school project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Groupe : Sophia Gounani, Nancy Campbell and Nino Lamoureux.
+Made by : Sophia Gounani, Nancy Campbell and Nino Lamoureux.

 ## Available Scripts